-As with option 1, the extent to which operators would take into account the improved information on the fixed costs they cause on the network provided by the Network Rail allocation methodology depends on how closely their ICCs reflect their fixed cost allocations.
+As with option 1, the extent to which operators would take into account the improved information about the fixed costs they cause on the network provided by the Network Rail allocation methodology depends on how closely their ICCs reflect their fixed cost allocations.

-As this option would not include non-avoidable costs in operators' total fixed cost allocations, there would not be the risk that there is under option 1 of the fixed costs operators can influence not being clear.
+As this option would not include non-avoidable costs in operators' total fixed cost allocations, there would not be the risk of operators influencing fixed costs in an unclear manner as occurring under option 1.